smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 the existing data path in accordance with 3GPP standards.

-The following diagrams illustrate how throughput advice is conveyed within the 5G and 4G packet core, highlighting the role of user-plane network elements in signaling thourhgput advice to applications.
+The following diagrams illustrate how throughput advice is conveyed within the 5G and 4G packet core, highlighting the role of user-plane network elements in signaling throughgput advice to applications.

 ~~~~
                           +---------+